PedroPizarro/LowLevel/README.md

 All the layout and initial configuration is done by the commands written in `~/.gdbinit` and `./gdbinit`.
 Besides that, the basic commands are:
-- Load file to debug
+- Load file to debug it
 ```gdb
     gdb file_name
 ```